Jeremias-Ezequiel/Learning-java/POO/2_Properties of the Object-Oriented Programming/README.md

 An interface only declares the function names and parameters that it accepts.
 Classes that implement an interface are responsible for providing the implementation of all methods declared in it.

+In summary, we can say that an interface:
+    - Is a collection of abstract methods with constants properties (attributes)
+    - Only allows the extraction or implementation of other interfaces
+    - Specifies what should be done (methods) bue does not show the implementation (can only have abstratac methods)
+    - Can only have methods with public access(they cannot be protected or private)
+    - Can only contain 'variables' that are public, static and final
+    - The word 'abstract' in the method definition is not obligatory.
+    - Generally, interfaces indice what an object can be.